JuLieAlgebra/astronomy_data_analysis/README.md

 For those reasons, it is extremely important to ensure we have the best data processing methods possible.
 Like the majority of data scientists, most of an astronomer's time is spend processing data and ensuring statistically significant results.

 One of the most universal things in astronomy research is collecting all relevant observations of the objects we want to study.
 These observations will come from every manner of data sources, each with their own formatting and, oftentimes, file type.
 Integrating these large catalogs of data into one cohesive source or, almost harder, cross-matching observations in these catalogs with their counterparts in other catalogs can be quite challenging and certainly time intensive.
 It's very common to have catalogs of over one million rows, so even finding the matches of a small object catalog in a larger one can take an extraordinarily long time if done naively.
 This is one of the problems that I tackle in this library.

+### Project Overview <a name="projover"></a>
+A small library to work with astronomy catalogs and prepare fits image files for analysis.
+Note that in general, more details will be in examples.ipynb.

+Sample fits files for image_stacking.py and smaller verions of both star catalogs for cross-matching can be found in the sample_data folder!

+This notebook will default to using the sample data folder.

 ### Libraries Used: <a name="subparagraph2"></a>
 *	astropy